Human Perception of Audio Deepfakes: Introduction

 \section{Introduction}

-With an ever increasing use of voice assistants, we incorporate computer-generated audio into our daily lives, while these assistants expose more and more human-like sound and behaviour \cite{adams2017google,hao2021ai}.
-At the same time, generated and manipulated audio data poses a threat to society: If people are not able to tell apart what is true, a severe trust issue follows \cite{chesney2019deep,westerlund2019emergence}.
+With the ever-increasing use of voice assistants based on humanized speech, many people are incorporating computer-generated audio into their daily lives.
+These voice assistants expose more and more human-like sounds and behaviour \cite{adams2017google,hao2021ai}.
+At the same time, generated and manipulated audio data poses a genuine threat to society: if people are not able to tell apart which speech is true and which is generated by a machine, then a severe trust issue may follow~\cite{chesney2019deep,westerlund2019emergence}.
+Our work in this paper helps contextualise the gaps for human deepfake detection performance, and our analysis can be useful for training cybersecurity professionals.

-With the term `deepfake', we comprise data that was altered or produced based on a deep neural network with the aim of fooling a human observer.
-In recent years, many detection approaches for deepfakes have been presented: in the field of forensics as well as in artificial intelligence \cite{mirsky2021creation}.
-However, there is only little data on human understanding of manipulated content.
+To the best of our knowledge, we are the first to construct an evaluation paradigm along with a large-scale baseline study to determine whether humans or AI algorithms are currently better at detecting audio deepfakes (i.e., synthetically generated audio).
+We use the term \textit{deepfake} in this paper to mean speech that was altered or produced based on a deep neural network that can be used (intentionally or unintentionally) to fool a human listener.
+We explore the similarities and differences between human judgements and machine algorithms for detecting audio deepfakes.
+Our study is also the first to take into consideration whether the humans are native or non-native speakers of the deepfake language and their self-reported IT technical experience.